aliencaocao/stack-the-flag-2022/Secret of Meow Olympurr/README.md

 If we download and try to open with Windows Explorer, it will give an error.
 I then tried 7zip and it managed to extract but gave some warning about the zip file is not actually a zip file but a SquashFS format.
 I am guessing this is part of the challenge or this is just how Azure storage handles zip files internally.
 Extracting the file, we can see the source code for the AWS Lambda function, and the only noteworthy file is `__init__.py`.
 The file is uploaded [here](__init__.py).

-# AWS
 At a glance, it looks like the Lambda function is called `event-webservice`.
-There is also a key which looks like an AWS one: `AKIA5G4XMRW7TLT6XD7R`. `AKIA` is the prefix for permanent AWS IAM access key.
+There is also a key which looks like an AWS one: `AKIA5G4XMRW7TLT6XD7R`. `AKIA` is the prefix for permanent AWS IAM access keys.

 If we try to run this part of the code, we will get an error since we do not have locally stored Azure credentials, so we cannot access the Azure Vault.
 ```python